Keyboard shortcuts

 Quarantine filesMoves webshells, backdoors, phishing to /opt/csm/quarantine/ with full metadata (owner, permissions, mtime).
 Restoreable from the web UI.

 Block IPsAdds attacker IPs to the nftables firewall with configurable expiry.
-Rate-limited to 50 blocks/hour.
+Rate-limited by auto_response.max_blocks_per_hour (default 50/hour).

-Clean malware7 strategies: @include removal, prepend/append stripping, inline eval removal, base64 chain decoding, chr/pack cleanup, hex injection removal, DB spam cleanup.
+Clean malware7 strategies: @include removal, prepend/append stripping, inline eval removal, base64 chain decoding, chr/pack cleanup, hex injection removal, confirmed database cleanup.

 PHP shieldBlocks PHP execution from uploads/tmp directories, detects webshell parameters.